Design Patterns in Java: An Easy Learning

 1. Singleton design pattern

-• Singleton pattern ensures that a class has only one instance throughout the application and provides a global point to access it.
+• Singleton Design Pattern ensures that a class has only one instance throughout the application and provides a global point to access it.

-• This is useful when you need exactly one object to coordinate actions across the system, like a configuration manager.
+• This is useful when you need exactly one object, such as a configuration manager, to coordinate actions across the system.

 Example